hamberjs/hamber/README.md

 > Do not use Yarn to install the dependencies, as the specific package versions in `package-lock.json` are used to build Hamber.

-To build the compiler, and all the other modules included in the package:
+To build the compiler and all the other modules included in the package:

 ```bash
 npm run build